mambax/mambax/readme.md

 #### Head of Engineering [SAP Field Service Management](https://www.sap.com/products/field-service-management.html)
 <small>_APRIL 2020 - present, ZÜRICH & REMOTE_</small>

-Since you can't buy DevOps or its mindset it is our task to accompany our two-pizza teams journeys thereto.
+Since you can't buy DevOps or its mindset, it is our task to accompany our two-pizza teams' journeys thereto.
 With a team of five we strive to enable all of our 100+ engineers to live DevOps.
-Shaping the self-service platform with tools like Kubernetes is the smaller part of our work, our main efforts focus around knowledge sharing, devtalking, documenting and guiding people within this _labyrinth_ of tooling a DevOps engineer needs.
+Nex to shaping the self-service platform with tools like Kubernetes, our main focus is on knowledge sharing, dev-talking, documenting and guiding people within the [labyrinth](https://landscape.cncf.io/) of tools a DevOps engineer needs.
 I would summarize our team as _the Ops liaison_ from the [the DevOps handbook](https://www.amazon.com/DevOps-Handbook-World-Class-Reliability-Organizations/dp/1942788002).

-We setup 24/7 monitoring of our application primarily from Europe using a variant of [Googles SRE](https://sre.google/) called _SRE Tridems_ (because it consists of triplets of engineers).
-With the availability concerns mitigated in 2020 we focus on transforming our click- and ticket-driven infrastructure to _Infrastructure As Code_ - namely Bamboo to GitHub Actions and ArgoCD, PagerDuty, our GitHub Enterprise Organization or LaunchDarkly to `x-as-code` with Terraform.
-We have setup internal `sig`s - Special Interest Groups - to eagerly share knowledge as well as to build and nurture the culture around these setups, so that the engineers can self-service themselves within the DevOps ∞.
+We setup 24/7 monitoring of our application primarily from EMEA using a variant of [Googles SRE](https://sre.google/) called _SRE Tridems_ (because it consists of triplets of engineers).
+After having mitigated availability concerns in 2020, we focus on transforming our click- and ticket-driven infrastructure to _Infrastructure As Code_ — namely Bamboo to GitHub Actions and ArgoCD, as well as PagerDuty, our GitHub Enterprise Organization or LaunchDarkly to `x-as-code` with Terraform.
+We have set up internal `sig`s — Special Interest Groups — to eagerly share knowledge as well as to build and nurture the culture around these setups, so that the engineers can self-serve themselves within the DevOps ∞.

 <br/>

 #### Product Team Lead
 <small>_MAY 2019 - MARCH 2020, ZÜRICH & REMOTE_</small>

-Basing on the [`Window.postMessage()`](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage) interface we leveraged [SAP Luigi](https://github.com/SAP/luigi) to develop cross-application framework that would transfer context between different everyday applications of [SAP Field Service Management](https://www.sap.com/products/field-service-management.html) users to ease up their flow and eradicate the need for the clipboard or worse, hand written notebooks.
-We went to observe customers, noted down where they would break their flow to lookup something somewhere and closed this experience gap.
+Leveraging [SAP Luigi](https://github.com/SAP/luigi) we developed a cross-application framework that transfers context between  everyday applications of [SAP Field Service Management](https://www.sap.com/products/field-service-management.html).
+This eases up their flow and eradicates the need for the clipboard or worse, hand-written notebooks.
+We observed customers, noting recurrent interruptions in their workflow and closed these gaps.

 <br/>

 ### [abbts.ch](https://www.abbts.ch) - Part-time Lecturer
 <small>_APRIL 2019 - present, BADEN & REMOTE_</small>

-Applying my Software Engineering knowledge to two lectures, Software Design and Testing.
-Using DevOps as a guiding thread I - together with other lecturers - shape E-profile engineers that can build a production-grade application after 18 months of part-time study.
+Using DevOps as a guiding thread, I give two lectures, Software Design and Software Testing.
+We shape E-profile engineers that can build a production grade application after 18 months of part-time study.
 Find my materials in [projects](#-projects).

 <br/>